tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Setting-and-Retrieving-Properties-and-Metadata-for-Blob-Resources.md

  [Standard HTTP Properties for Containers and Blobs](#Subheading3)

+ Blobs also support tags, a special type of custom metadata that is automatically indexed by the Blob service.
+For more information, see [Working With Blob Tags](Working-With-Blob-Tags.md).

 ##  <a name="Subheading1"></a> Metadata Header Format
  Metadata headers are name/value pairs.
 The format for the header is: